alexreardon/fullon-markdown/details.md

 ### What is Full On?

 Full On is a [St Philip’s Eastwood Anglican Church](http://en.stphils.org.au/) summer youth camp.
-It is for youth who will be in Year 6-12 in 2020 & graduating Year 12s of 2019.
+It is for youth who will be in Year 6-12 in 2020 and graduating Year 12s of 2019.
 Full On is a Christian camp where the students will learn from the Bible about who
 Jesus is, what he has done, and what it means to follow him.
-It is also a week of *full on* fun and activities, indoor and outdoors, in a loving community.
+It is also a week of full on fun and activities, indoor and outdoors, in a loving community.

 ### When is it?